Social Media Management Pricing: What Are the Costs for 2024?

 Expert Verdict

-The services of a top-rated social media marketing firm, such as Lyfe Marketing, start at $750 per month.
-This buys you 12 posts per month across your business Facebook and Instagram accounts.
-You can find services that are cheaper than this, but you'd be wise to remember you get what you pay for.
+For example, the services of a top-rated social media marketing firm Lyfe Marketing start at $750 per month.
+You can find services that are cheaper than this, especially with freelancers, but you’d be wise to remember you get what you pay for.

 2. Hubspot – Best for large businesses

-Remember, investing in an effective social media marketing campaign can bring in more customers and sales as well as attract online traffic to your website.
-This is what makes social media marketing strategy a worthwhile investment.
+Ultimately, investing – even a little – in an effective social media marketing campaign can bring in more customers and sales as well as attract online traffic to your website.

 FAQs